united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Tutorials/united-manufacturing-hub/certified-devices/machineconnect/index.md

 ### Option 2: The PLC has a static IP, which cannot be changed

+#### New method

+> This method should be quicker

+1. Add a new interface for the PLC network
+2. Add a new route wit the target being the PLC IP and as gateway the automatically created gateway for the PLC (will not be shown by default, need to enter PLC_GW to be shown)
+3. Change NAT to "Hybrid outbound NAT rule generation" and add a NAT for PLC, Source the LAN network, Destination the PLC
+4. Thats it

+#### Old method

 1. Adding a new interface for the PLC network, e.g. "S7". {{< imgproc 1.png Fit "800x800" >}}{{< /imgproc >}}
 2. Adding a new gateway (see screenshot.
 Assuming 192.168.1.150 is the IP of the PLC and the above created interface is called "S7") {{< imgproc 2.png Fit "800x800" >}}{{< /imgproc >}}
 3. Adding a new route (see screenshot and assumptions of step 2) {{< imgproc 3.png Fit "800x800" >}}{{< /imgproc >}}